ansible/awx/docs/docsite/rst/userguide/rbac.rst

    GET <awxAPI>/role_user_assignments/?object_id=<template_id>&content_type__model=jobtemplate

-The columns are arranged so that the team name appears in the first column.
+The columns are arranged so that the user name appears in the first column.
 The role name is under ``summary_fields.role_definition.name``

 To revoke a role assignment for a user in the API: